-Do privately issued cryptocurrencies threaten fiat currencies or do they strengthen and complement fiat currencies?
+Do privately issued cryptocurrencies threaten fiat currencies or do they strengthen and compliment fiat currencies?

 Smaulgld Speculation Series – Episode 1